appdotnet/ADNpy/docs/getting_started.rst

    import adnpy

    adnpy.api.add_authorization_token('<Your Access Token Here>')
+   # Create a post
+   post, meta = adnpy.api.create_post(data={'text': 'Hello World'})

+   # Get the authenticated users posts
    posts, meta = adnpy.api.users_post_stream()
    for post in posts:
        print post.text

-In this example, you are fetching the last 20 posts created by the authenticated user, and then iterating over them to print them out.
+In this example, you are creating a post, and then you are fetching the last 20 posts created by the authenticated user, and then iterating over them to print them out.